AustinHackers/austinhackers.github.io/README.md

 characters.

 ### Create/submit pull-request on github.com
-From your github page, navigate to your forked copy of the AHA!
+From your GitHub page, navigate to your forked copy of the AHA!
 Website repo.
-Find your new branch that you just created and pushed up to your origin in the previous step.
+Find the new branch that you just created and pushed up to your origin in the previous step.
 Look in the top right corner of the box that shows your source code, is a link that says *Pull Request*.
 Click this and continue on.